How FP&A Technology Can Provide Certainty in Uncertain Times

 The challenge to FP&A departments

 For a fresh perspective on what faces financial planning and analysis teams, I spoke with Brad Fisher, Vice Principal of Planning and Analytics at itelligence, a Workiva partner and global SAP service provider that offers implementation, hosting, and managed cloud services.
-It’s Brad’s job to use data for planning purposes, and I wanted to see if he thought the job could still be done in the murky world of 2021.
+It’s Brad’s job to use data for planning and financial modeling purposes, and I wanted to see if he thought the job could still be done in the murky world of 2021.

 itelligence works across industries so Brad’s insight was comprehensive.
 He spoke about what he’s seeing with his customers.